HOUSTON ROLLER DERBY OFFICIALS

 WFTDA bouts require two kinds of officials, those on skates (Skating Officials) and those off skates (Non-Skating Officials).
 Both kinds require commitment, rules knowledge and the proper mindset.

-Officials work out with the league and are expected to be available on Wednesdays and Sundays at the Houston Indoor Sports (HIS) facility for regular league practice.
+Officials work out with the league and are expected to be available on Mondays and Wednesdays at the Houston Premier Sportsplex (HPS) facility for regular league practice.
 The best training environment for officials, skating or non-skating, are scrimmages.
 Attendance at these practices is key and will determine your opportunities to officiate games.

 At the heart of officiating roller derby is an appreciation for the opportunity provided by the organization.
 That opportunity is to take part in a growing sport at the highest levels of competition.
 A roller derby bout is not a show.
-It is not a stage to show off or to be able to tell your friends that you “whistle at girls.”
+It is not a stage to show off.
 You are supporting a sport at its highest levels and the sport depends on you to strive to be the best and most professional official you can be.

 Houston Roller Derby is not interested in taking on, training, and providing opportunities to people who do not aspire to officiating WFTDA roller derby at its highest level.

 WFTDA roller derby is a complex sport.
 It is dynamic and full contact.
 Your 100% knowledge of the rules is a cardinal aspect being a derby official.
 The sport depends on your professional approach to knowing the game, the rules, and standard practices as per the highest competition in the WFTDA.